dteviot/WebToEpub/CONTRIBUTING.md

 ## Pull Request Check List
 * Do all existing unit tests pass?
+(FYI, I find it easier to get the unit tests to run under Firefox, instead of Chrome.)
 * Have all warnings and errors reported by eslint been fixed?
 * If you've added new behavior,
     * Can a user turn it off?